To help explain some of the back story:

 legally changed my first name.
 One year later I had male chest

 contouring surgery to remove some of my breast tissue in order to create

 a male-appearing chest.
 I chose not to have any "bottom" surgery.

 2. If you changed your sex, then how could you get pregnant?
 Since I didn't have any bottom surgery (hysterectomy/phalloplasty), I retained my capacity to

 bear children.
 To become pregnant, I went off the testosterone I'd been

 taking and waited for my cycles to return.
 Voila.

 3. Why didn't you want "bottom" surgery?
-It is terribly expensive, requires a lengthy recovery, involves considerable health risks, and, finally, the outcome of phalloplasty (creating a phallus) is often dubious at best.
+It is terribly expensive, requires a lengthy recovery, involves considerable health risks, and surgical phalloplasty (creating a phallus) techniques are not yet very refined.

 4. How did you know that getting pregnant would be safe for the baby after your transition?
 See the post, "Hormones."